IkarosKappler/ikrs.http/README.md

 Changes
 =======

+[2013-03-04]
+  - The STATUS command prints the current system configuration; there is a fix that hides sensitive data such das keystore and truststore passwords (otherwise the passwords would be written into the log files!).

 [2013-03-02]
   - Solved the logger's log level issue; both (yucca and ikrs.http) now use the same logger instance.
+  - Changed YuccaCommadFactory's command lookup order: parent commands first, subclasses' commands later (makes it possible to override existing commands).

 [2013-03-01]
   - Enhanced the ikrs.util.session.Default- and AbstractSessionManager